DynamicVis: Dynamic Visual Perception for Efficient Remote Sensing Foundation Models: Methodology

 \subsection{Overview}

-Motivated by the selective attention mechanism in biological vision systems and the sparse spatial distribution of objects characteristic in remote sensing imagery, we propose \textbf{\textit{DynamicVis}}, a dynamic visual perception foundation model for remote sensing image interpretation.
-The model adheres to the standard foundation model paradigm of pre-training followed by task-specific fine-tuning, engineered to efficiently extract transferable visual semantics from high-resolution geospatial data with large sizes.
-The architecture employs a dynamic region-aware backbone based on SSMs, enabling simultaneous capture of large-scale scene semantics while preserving sensitivity to local details through adaptive feature aggregation.
+Earth observation imagery is fundamentally characterized by massive spatial redundancy and the extreme sparsity of targets of interest \cite{guo2024skysense,sun2022ringmo}.
+Motivated by these geometric properties, we propose \textbf{\textit{DynamicVis}}, an efficient visual foundation model explicitly engineered to decouple sparse foreground instances from complex backgrounds.
+As illustrated in the unified pipeline, DynamicVis shifts away from the uniform dense processing paradigm characteristic of ViTs \cite{bolya2022token, rao2021dynamicvit}.
+Instead, it introduces a Dynamic Region-Aware SSM Backbone.
+This architecture adaptively routes high-salience, task-relevant tokens for computationally intensive sequence modeling, while integrating background context via a parameter-free mechanism to preserve the macroscopic spatial topology.

-For pre-training, we proposed a meta-embedding-based multi-instance learning framework that scales to process millions of regional annotations, which promotes the learning of cross-task feature representations while retaining discriminative power for heterogeneous patterns in deep semantic space.
-To adapt the foundation model to downstream applications, modular task-specific decoders have been developed and validated through systematic testing across diverse remote sensing data types, scales, and interpretation objectives.
-The unified processing workflow is formalized as:
+Furthermore, to provide the dynamic routing module with robust semantic guidance for distinguishing salient foregrounds from background noise, we propose a Region-Level Meta-Embedding MIL pre-training paradigm.
+Operating on a million-scale dataset with weak region-level annotations, this paradigm aligns regional visual representations with categorical meta-embeddings in a continuous latent space.
+This approach effectively circumvents the texture-memorization pitfalls inherent to pixel-reconstruction methods like MAE \cite{he2022masked}.
+To adapt the foundation model to diverse downstream applications, spanning region-, instance-, and pixel-level tasks, the architecture integrates task-specific decoders.
+The unified interpretation workflow is formalized as:

-where $\mathcal{I}$ denotes the input image or image pair (for change detection), $\Phi_{\text{backbone}}$ represents the shared foundation model backbone, $\Phi_{\text{decoder}}^{\Gamma}$ indicates the parameterized decoder for task type $\Gamma$, and $R$ encompasses the interpretation outputs (\eg, category labels, object boxes, or pixel-wise masks).
+where $\mathcal{I}$ denotes the input high-resolution image, $\Phi_{\mathrm{backbone}}$ represents the shared dynamic foundation backbone, $\Phi_{\mathrm{decoder}}^{\Gamma}$ indicates the parameterized decoder tailored for a specific downstream task type $\Gamma$, and $\mathcal{R}$ encompasses the final interpretation outputs (e.g., categorical labels, object bounding boxes, or dense pixel-wise masks).